linode/docs/docs/guides/platform/disk-images/file-system-quotas/index.md

 ## Install the Quota Tools

-1. Install the quota command line tools using `apt` package manager using:
+1. Install the quota command line tools using `apt` package manager:

     ```
     sudo apt update
     sudo apt install quota
     ```

-1. Verify that the tools are installed using
+1. Verify that the tools are installed:

     ```
     quota --version